If you don't want to take the pill, period pain can seem unavoidable - “a common and normal part of your menstrual cycle” as the NHS website says.

 Of course that might not fix your period pain, but I do think it is worth a try.

-I have noticed more and more women taking magnesium, often on the advice of their doctor - just keep your dose low and check with a pharmacist that there are no interactions if you are on any medication.
+I have noticed more and more women taking magnesium, often on the advice of their doctor - just keep your dose low, or use a spray, and check with a pharmacist that there are no interactions if you are on any medication.

 Affiliate link - this is not a sponsored post but affiliate links for books mean I receive a (very) small payment if you buy them.
 You don't pay anything extra.